Do you have exceptional technical and leadership skills and dream of working in the Navy? If yes, a career as a Navy Officer could be ideal for you.

 12. Job Prospects Of Navy Officers In Australia

-Serving as leaders, Navy officers are responsible for daily Navy operations and personnel management.
+As leaders, Navy officers are responsible for daily Navy operations and personnel management.
 The growing need for technological and readiness capacity leads to the demand for highly educated and trained Navy officers in Australia.

 13. How Old Do You Have To Be To Join The Navy In Australia?